How to Open Big CSV Files – an Ultimate Guide

 For applications requiring real-time data processing, streaming data directly can be more efficient than batch processing.

-Example implementation: Using a generator to read and process data line by line:
+Example: Using a generator to read and process data line by line:

 def read_large_file(file_path):